UGentBiomath/COVID19-Model/.github/CONTRIBUTING.rst

 First of all, thanks for considering contributing to the COVID-19!
-It's people like you that make it rewarding for us - the project authors to work on COVID-19 model.
+It's people like you that make it rewarding for us, the project authors, to work on COVID-19 model.

 How you can contribute?
 -----------------------